kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 #### When kube-apiserver is unstable

-When kube-apiserver is unstable and API calls at `AsyncPostFilter` fails frequently, the scheduler could make a non-best scheduling result because the scheduler nominates pods at `PostFilter` though, those Pods won't be scheduled on nodes because the preemption API calls fail.
+When kube-apiserver is unstable and API calls at the preemption goroutine fails frequently, the scheduler could make a non-best scheduling result because the scheduler nominates pods at `PostFilter` though, those Pods won't be scheduled on nodes because the preemption API calls fail.

 Let's say many mid-priority Pods are making the preemption API calls.
-During `AsyncPostFilter` for them are runnning, the scheduler assumes they'll be scheduled at the Nodes eventually that the preemptions are targeting via `.Status.NominatedNodeName`.
+During the preemption goroutine for them are runnning, the scheduler assumes they'll be scheduled at the Nodes eventually that the preemptions are targeting via `.Status.NominatedNodeName`.
-So, other mid-priority or lower priority Pods' scheduling take those preempter Pods into consideration, which is correct if `AsyncPostFilter` finishes successful actually, while which results in non-best scheduling results.
+So, other mid-priority or lower priority Pods' scheduling take those preempter Pods into consideration, which is correct if the preemption goroutine finishes successful actually, while which results in non-best scheduling results.
 (Higher priority Pods won't be affected; Pods can take place of reserved for lower priority Pods via `.Status.NominatedNodeName`)

 But, in the first place though, when kube-apiserver is unstable, the scheduler doesn't behave well